tractorcow-farm/silverstripe-fluent/CONTRIBUTING.md

 # Contributing to Fluent

-Before submitting bugfixes, please make sure to run the dev/tasks/FluentValidateTask task to debug any issues locally.
+Before submitting bugs, please make sure to run the dev/tasks/FluentValidateTask task to debug any issues locally.